jfmario/CSCIA591-VibeNotes1/README.md

 - `user_id`: INTEGER NOT NULL (foreign key to users.id)
 - `title`: VARCHAR(200) NOT NULL
 - `content`: TEXT
+- `is_public`: BOOLEAN DEFAULT FALSE (whether the note is visible on user's profile)
 - `created_at`: TIMESTAMP DEFAULT CURRENT_TIMESTAMP
 - `updated_at`: TIMESTAMP DEFAULT CURRENT_TIMESTAMP